stefansundin/rssbox/.ebextensions/README.md

 ```

 While testing, it is a lot faster to deploy if there is only one instance running.

+# Enable optional features

+Some of the `.config` files have commented sections.
+These can be enabled after successfully creating the application, and after following the prerequisite steps described in each file.

+Most of the configuration here has to be modified directly, and potentially committed with git.

 # Upgrade major Ruby version